 Alternate view: The waterfront in DUMBO, Brooklyn

-View of NYC from Governors Island (and ferry)
+Best Views in New York from Governors Island (and ferry)

 Two months after publishing this post, I ventured out to Governors Island for the first time in several years and immediately decided it had to be added to this list.
 The view of Manhattan from the Governors Island ferry is spectacular.
 From the island itself, you can enjoy a superior panoramic view of the New Jersey skyline, lower Manhattan, and the bridges over the East River.